 This section describes the basics of fueling, starting, running, steering, trimming, docking and stopping your boat.
 Since there is a variety of control and engine options, be sure to consult the other owner's manuals provided with your boat.

 FUELING

-Portable tanks must be removed from the boat when fueling.
 Consult the engine operator's manual for proper procedures.
 Built-in tanks have the fuel filler aft in the boat.
-Models with oil injection also have fillers for the oil reservoir.